php-kit/composer-bower-plugin/README.md

 ## License

-This library is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This library is open-source software licensed under the BSD-2-Clause license (see the accompanying `COPYING` file).

-Copyright &copy; 2015 Impactwave, Lda and Vivid Planet Software GmbH
+Copyright &copy; 2015 by Impactwave Lda <impactwave@impactwave.com>

-The project started originally as a fork of [composer-extra-assets plugin](https://github.com/koala-framework/composer-extra-assets), but it is being completely rewritten to use BowerPHP instead of the Bower executable.
-Soon, all code from the original project will be gone.
+Copyright &copy; 2014 by Vivid Planet Software GmbH <office@vivid-planet.com>

-Thank you, Niko Sams, for such an excelent plugin.
+This project started as a fork of [composer-extra-assets plugin](https://github.com/koala-framework/composer-extra-assets), but it has been extensively modified and it is, currently, no longer compatible with it.